 - QUESADILLA – Lay out a large tortilla and on one half put a layer of the Mexican Ground Beef topped with a generous helping of shredded cheese.
 Fold tortilla over and press together using a spatula.
 Use a large skillet on Medium-low to slow cook each side of the quesadilla until heated through and cheese has melted.
 The slower you cook it the better – if you can wait!

-- 1 lb lean ground beef (could also use ground turkey)
+- 1 lb lean ground beef (could also use ground turkey or chicken)